 Does food get under dental implants?

-To prevent food from getting stuck underneath, your dentist cements the dental implant cap in place.
+Your dentist cements the dental implant cap to prevent food from getting stuck underneath.
 Your dentist may have incorrectly placed the dental implant if you are finding food under there.
 Call our office if you have these issues so we can adjust your dental implants.

 Can your mouth reject an implant?